codingmonkeys/SubEthaEdit-Modes/Documentation/ModeTutorial/SwiftModeStep3/README.md

 ### Functions

-Another use case for regex based keywords is the function and or method highlighting in SubEthaEdit.
-(E.g. used in the Objective-C mode and most c based modes)
+Another use case for regex based keywords is the function and/or method highlighting in SubEthaEdit.
+(E.g. used in the Objective-C mode and most C based modes):

 ```xml
 <keywords id="FunctionRegex" useforautocomplete="no" scope="language.subroutine.function">